hernantz/blog/content/else-considered-harmful.md

     ###
 ```

-You can stablish a parallelism between full context and truth tables
+You can stablish a parallelism between the full context and truth tables in
-in which you have all the variables and their combinations on a single
+which you have all the variables and their combinations on a single place at
-place at simple glance.
+simple glance.

 | p | q | r | p ∨ q | r ∧ p | ¬(r ∧ p) | (p ∨ q) → ¬(r ∧ p) |